chtimi59/php-setup-pack/README.md

 - Will sending you back an email

 # Usage
-You just open http://yoururl/setup and follow the instruction.
+You just open http://yoururl/setup and follow the instruction:

 ![alt tag](https://raw.githubusercontent.com/chtimi59/php-setup-pack/master/docs/page1.png)

-At this end a *conf.php* file should be generated.
+And then click on **generate**

+If all tests pass you should get the following view and a *conf.php* file is generated for you.

 ![alt tag](https://raw.githubusercontent.com/chtimi59/php-setup-pack/master/docs/page2.png)